generic-beat-detector/GBD/maker-templates/rpi_ws281x/README.md

 # Background

-This is a quick and dirty template program for demonstrating use of GBD withJeremy Garff's [*rpi_ws281x*](https://github.com/jgarff/rpi_ws281x) project.It builds upon `../gbd-text-display.c`.
+This is a quick-and-dirty template program for demonstrating use of GBD with Jeremy Garff's [*rpi_ws281x*](https://github.com/jgarff/rpi_ws281x) project.
+It builds upon `../gbd-text-display.c`.
 If everything goes well, then then the program will toggle 125 LEDs between colors Red, Blue, and Green upon `gbdserver` bass beat detection.

 The main advantage of controlling a LED strip directly from the RPi -- as opposed to, say, over WiFi via ESP8266/ESP32 -- is that jitter is practically eliminated.